usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/Agile Rituals Meet Federal Oversight.md

 **Why it matters**

-Feedback from real users and partners keeps delivery focused on what matters most—solving the right problems, not just following the right process.
+Feedback from real users and partners keeps delivery focused on what matters most, solving the right problems, not just following the right process.